Rad-Top/QSTP_AerialRobotics_2021/WEEK 2/Intro to Path Planning.md

 - Graph Search Algorithms

-Path planning approaches are usually gauged by 2 factors:
+Path planning approaches are usually gauged by 4 factors:
 - Completeness: Whether the robot will reach the required point

-- Optimaltiy: Whether the approach will find the bet solution (Best could be in terms of, least distance travelled, least amount of resources used, etc.)
+- Optimaltiy: Whether the approach will find the best solution (Best could be in terms of, least distance travelled, least amount of resources used, etc.) under the influence of some heuristic(cost function)
+- Time Complexity: How long does it take to find the solution
+- Space Complexity: How much memory is needed to perform the search

 ## Graph Search Methods